 Note that the

---enable-R-shlib option is required in order to make the underlying R shared library available to RStudio Server.
+--enable-R-shlib option is required in order to make the underlying R shared library available to RStudio Workbench or RStudio Server.

 Using the System BLAS Libraries

 You may also wish to link to the system BLAS libraries rather than use the R internal versions.
 For this you’d use the following configure command:

 In the Open-Source RStudio Server, RStudio uses the version of R pointed to by the output of the